github/developer.github.com/content/guides/discovering-resources-for-a-user.md

 * TOC
 {:toc}

 When making authenticated requests to the GitHub API, applications often need to fetch the current user's repositories and organizations.
-In this guide, will explain how to reliably discover those resources.
+In this guide, we'll explain how to reliably discover those resources.

 To interact with the GitHub API, we'll be using [Octokit.rb][octokit.rb].
 You can find the complete source code for this project in the [platform-samples][platform samples] repository.